raspberrypilearning/target-practice-simplified/en/step_7.md

 # The mouse_pressed function goes here
 def mouse_pressed():
-    if hit_colour == Color('blue').hex:  # Like the code in functions, the code in 'if' statements is indented print('You hit the outer circle, 50 points!')
+    if hit_colour == Color('blue').hex:  # Like the code in functions, the code in if statements is indented print('You hit the outer circle, 50 points!')

 --- /code ---